Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Variational characterization of 1-saddles via Nehari manifold

-Theorems \ref{theorem: 2.1} and \ref{thm:existence} establish the mathematical justification for finding 1-saddles via the minimization of the generic functional $E$ on the associated Nehari manifold $\mathcal{N}$.
-As a result, unstable 1-saddles can be numerically grasped by suitable minimization algorithms on the Nehari manifold $\mathcal{N}$.
+Theorems \ref{theorem: 2.1} and \ref{thm:existence} establish the mathematical justification for finding 1-saddles via the minimization of $E$ on the associated Nehari manifold $\mathcal{N}$.
+As a result, the 1-saddles can be numerically grasped by suitable minimization algorithms on the Nehari manifold $\mathcal{N}$.